Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Model and theoretical basis

 \subsection{The Hubbard Model}

 We study the one-band Hubbard model on a square $2D$ lattice,

 The nearest-neighbor hopping $t$ is our unit of energy, $U$ is the Hubbard repulsion on a single site and $\mu$ the chemical potential.
 The occupation number operators are $n_{i,\sigma}$ at lattice position $i$ for spin $\sigma$ while the corresponding annihilation (creation) operators are $c^{(\dagger)}_{i,\sigma}$.
-Calculations are done for $U=2$ at half-filling ($n=1$) to benchmark with Ref.~\cite{Schafer_2021}, and away from half filling for $0.5 < U < 8$ to benchmark with Ref.~\cite{Simkovic_2021}.
-State of the art versions of CDet~\cite{Rossi_2017,Simkovic_2021} and $\Sigma$DDMC~\cite{Simkovic_Kozik_2019,Moutenet_Wu_Ferrero_2018} are used in these DiagMC calculations.
+Calculations are done for $U=2$ at half filling ($n=1$) to benchmark with Ref.~\cite{Schafer_2021}, and away from half filling for $0.5 < U < 8$ to benchmark with Ref.~\cite{Simkovic_2022_benchmark}.
+State-of-the-art versions of CDet~\cite{Rossi_2017,Simkovic_2022_benchmark} and $\Sigma$DDMC~\cite{Simkovic_Kozik_2019,Moutenet_Wu_Ferrero_2018} are used in these DiagMC calculations.